 - Deliver.
-Delivery involves testing out different solutions at small-scale, rejecting those that will not work and improving the ones that will.
+Delivery involves testing out different solutions at small scale, rejecting those that will not work, and improving the ones that will.

 Map of Product Vision Activities and Methods

-Knowing when team should be diverging, when they should be exploring, and when they should closing will help ensure they get the best out of their collective brainstorming and multiple perspectives’ power and keep the team engaged.
+Knowing when the team should be diverging, when they should be exploring, and when they should closing will help ensure they get the best out of their collective brainstorming and multiple perspectives’ power and keep the team engaged.

 This phase has the highest level of ambiguity, so creating shared understanding by having a strong shared vision and good problem framing is really critical.
 Creating Product Vision in this phase is probably the best way to increase your level of confidence that you’ve got the right problem framing.

 Here are my recommendations for suggested activities and methods for and around the vision:

 - Problem Framing